The 30 Most Famous Yale Students Of All Time

 Foster's films have spanned a wide variety of genres, from family films to horror.
 She has also won three Bafta Awards, two Golden Globe Awards, a Screen Actors Guild Award, a People's Choice Award, and has received two Emmy nominations.

-Anderson Hays Cooper (born June 3, 1967) is an American journalist, author, and television personality.
-As of 2011 he is the primary anchor of the CNN news show Anderson Cooper 360°.
-The program is normally broadcast live from a New York City studio; Cooper, however, often broadcasts live on location for breaking news stories.
+From Wikipedia: Anderson Hays Cooper (born June 3, 1967) is an American journalist, author, and television personality.
+He currently works as the primary anchor of the CNN news show Anderson Cooper 360°.
+The program is normally broadcast live from a New York City studio; however, Cooper often broadcasts live on location for breaking news stories.
+He also frequently guest hosts on Live with Regis and Kelly.

-Jennifer Lynn Connelly (born December 12, 1970) is an American film actress and former child model.
-She made her motion picture debut in the 1984 crime film Once Upon a Time in America.
-Although starring as early as a teenager in films such as Labyrinth and Career Opportunities, she gained critical acclaim following her work in the 1998 science fiction film Dark City and the 2000 drama Requiem for a Dream.
+From Wikipedia: Jennifer Lynn Connelly (born December 12, 1970) is an American film actress and former child model.
+Although starring as early as a teenager in films such as Once Upon a Time in America, Labyrinth and Career Opportunities, she gained critical acclaim following her work in the 1998 science fiction film Dark City, 2000 drama Requiem for a Dream, and the 2001 biopic A Beautiful Mind, for which she won an Academy Award for Best Supporting Actress, as well as the BAFTA and Golden Globe awards.

-In 2002, Connelly won an Academy Award for Best Supporting Actress, as well as the BAFTA and Golden Globe awards for the 2001 biopic A Beautiful Mind.
-Other film appearances include the 2003 Marvel superhero film Hulk, the 2005 thriller drama Dark Water, Blood Diamond, The Day the Earth Stood Still and the romantic comedy He's Just Not That Into You.

 Claire Catherine Danes (born April 12, 1979) is an American actress, known for her role as Angela Chase in the television series My So-Called Life, and for starring in films such as Romeo + Juliet (as Juliet) and Stardust (as Yvaine).
 She has received a Golden Globe Award and an Emmy nomination for My So-Called Life, and has also worked in theatre and as a voice actor (Princess Mononoke).